 College football is different from other major sports, in that the field of contenders is so wide, but they thin out the ranks very quickly.

-The institution of the college football playoff has given the road to the national championship more of a bracket feel, but not by much.
+The institution of the college football playoffs has given the road to the national championship more of a bracket feel, but not by much.
 Only four teams cut, leaving many other schools to settle for competing in meaningful, albeit less significant, bowl games.

-Currently, participants for the college football playoff are chosen by a committee that meets throughout the course of the season to rank their top 25 five teams.
+Currently, participants for the college football playoffs are chosen by a committee that meets throughout the course of the season to rank their top 25 five teams.
 At the end of the year, the first four are put into a mini bracket.
 The first-place team plays the fourth-place team, and the second-place squad faces off against the third place.
 These games are held in two of the six major bowl games; the college football playoff moves through them on a rolling basis: